 This recommendation differs by flower.

-For example, the Secret Garden roses I ordered should be delivered two days prior to an event but the carnations should be delivered three days prior.
+For example, the Secret Garden roses (as part of the Blush DIY Wedding Pack) I ordered should be delivered two days prior to an event but the carnations should be delivered three days prior.

 I decided to get everything delivered two days prior to the event and was told I can put the carnations in warm water to open them up sooner.